 When a burglar alarm goes off in Fremont, police officers don't respond until after the alarm company verifies it — whether through a video or audio feed, eyewitness account, or the alarm company hiring private security to check out the situation.

 The cities of Modesto and Fontana have adopted similar policies, Fremont Police Chief Craig Steckler said.
-Several other cities have made responses lower priorities, so officers may not
+Several other cities have made responses lower priorities, so officers may not show up to a home for up to 48 hours.

 When Steckler instituted the policy, he said Fremont was wasting nearly $600,000 a year responding to thousands of false alarms.
 Efforts to educate chronic false alarm violators weren't successful, and fining them didn't generate enough money to pay for the response, he said.